cpb34/Microphone-Status-Overlay/docs/README.md

 # Microphone Status Overlay
-Overlays the toggle mute status of your microphone for all programs.
+Overlays the toggle mute status of your microphone for all programs in Windows 11

 ## Getting Started
 Open `Microphone Status Overlay.vbs` and click `Yes` in the imports installer screen.
 That's it!